 New York Giants 2017 Free Agents

 Nolan Carroll, CB, Philadelphia Eagles

 Dwayne Gratz, CB, Philadelphia Eagles

-Philadelphia Eagles 2017 Offseason Preview: Philadelphia has $12-million for 2017 at the moment.
+Philadelphia Eagles 2017 Offseason Recap: Philadelphia has $8,692,349 for 2017 at the moment.
 Cornerback is really the only position that needs a dire upgrade in terms of getting new starters.

 Philadelphia should be able to use their first round pick from the Vikings and their second round pick on a cornerback the Eagles will be in great position.

 After the Eagles upgrade the cornerback position, they can use the remaining draft picks to find developmental players for depth as well as building blocks for second year quarterback Carson Wentz who the Eagles traded up to get in the 2016 NFL Draft.